-Beet juice is a fantastically healthy drink that can do wonders for your body by improving blood flow, lowering blood pressure and boosting your immune system.
+Beet juice is an amazingly healthy juice that can do wonders for your body by improving blood flow, lowering blood pressure (so reducing your risk of heart disease) and boosting your immune system.

-And it’s one of the tastier juices you can have on its own!
+And it’s one of the tastiest juices out there!

 7 Benefits Of Beet Juice

 In my research for this article, I found 7 benefits of beet juice that are backed by science.
 I’ve done my best to avoid jargon but I’ve linked to scientific studies where possible, so you can read a bit deeper if you like.